rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 >   The fundamental principle of the positivist then seems to run: "Only the given is real". [^Schlick1948p480]

+Fetzer:

+>   From an historical perspective, logical positivism represents a linguistic
+>   version of the empiricist epistemology of David Hume (1711--76).
+>   It refines his crucial distinctions of "relations between ideas"
+>   and "matters of fact" by redefining them relative to a language $L$
+>   as sentences that are analytic-in-$L$ and synthetic-in-$L$, respectively.
+>   His condition that significant ideas are those which can be traced back
+>   to impressions in experience that gave rise to them now became the claim
+>   that synthetic sentences have to be justified by derivability from finite
+>   classes of observation sentences. [^Fetzer2017]

+[^Fetzer2017]: @Fetzer_2017_Carl_Hempel\.
 [^Schlick1948p480]: @Schlick_1948_Positivism_and_realism\, p.
 480\.